Skyscanner/backpack-react-native/UNRELEASED.md

 > Place your changes below this line.

-## Breaking:

-- bpk-component-dialog:
-  - Removed `bottomSheet` style
-  - Added `flare` style.
-## Changed

-- bpk-component-rating
-  - Updated Rating to use new semantic tokens.

-- bpk-component-select
-  - Updated to new semantic tokens

-- bpk-component-text-input
-  - Updated to new semantic tokens

-- bpk-component-section-list
-  - Updated to new semantic tokens

-## Fixed

-- Upgraded Backpack Android version to the latest.

-- bpk-component-calendar:
-  - Fixed calendar range to be inclusive on iOS

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).